aboutjax/goneriding/src/rides/18-amsterdam-to-paris-day-3/18-amsterdam-to-paris-day-3.md

 path: '/rides/amsterdam-to-paris-day-3'
 date: '2019-09-16'
 title: Amsterdam to Paris - Day 3
-excerpt: After the longest leg from the previous day, we decided to treat ourselves with a bit of snoozing in and begin riding at 8am.
+excerpt: After the longest leg from the previous day, we decided to treat ourselves with a bit of snoozing in and began riding at 8am.
 strava_id: 2714536179
 cover_image: 'images/DSC08325.jpeg'
 social_image: 'images/social-image.jpg'